 Kidney Disease Stage 5 Life Expectancy

-How long can you live with end-stage kidney failure depends on whether or not you have dialysis?
+How long can you live with end-stage kidney failure may depend on whether or not you need dialysis.
 During stage 5 kidney disease the kidneys have failed.
-Consequently, this means you will need dialysis treatments for the rest of your life unless you get a kidney transplant.
+Consequently, this means you may need dialysis treatments for the rest of your life unless you get a kidney transplant.

 A big question for those with ESRD is how long can you live with stage 5 kidney failure with dialysis?
 Here are the deets.

 Stage 5 kidney disease life expectancy on dialysis is typically about 5 to 10 years.
 Additionally, there have been people who have lived well on dialysis for up to 20 and 30 years.

 However, life expectancy will vary depending on other medical health concerns.
 Diabetes or high blood pressure control, for example.

 One study found 20 to 50 percent of people with ESRD who have had early dialysis treatment will die within 2 years.

 Speak with your healthcare team can help you learn how to keep yourself healthy on dialysis.

 There are many factors to determine life expectancy for those who choose to not have dialysis with stage 5 kidney disease.
 People with kidney failure who forgo dialysis may survive for only a few days or weeks if they have significant symptoms and choose palliative care.